cjrh/cancelkulture/README.md

 has 2 extra tricks.
 The first is that jobs can be cancelled.

+#### Cancellation

 This is an example from one of the tests.
 It uses a background thread to cancel a running future.
+This example demonstrates cancellation.

 ```python
 import time